stripe/stripe-connect-rocketrides/README.md

 You'll need a Stripe account to manage pilot onboarding and payments.
 [Sign up for free](https://dashboard.stripe.com/register), then [enable Connect](https://dashboard.stripe.com/account/applications/settings) by filling in your Platform Settings.
 In the Development section, take note of your `client_id`, and enter the following in the Redirect URIs field: `http://localhost:3000/pilots/stripe/token`.

-For instant payouts to work, you'll need to [turn off automatic payouts](https://dashboard.stripe.com/account/payouts) in your settings.
+For Instant Payouts to work, you'll need to [turn off automatic payouts](https://dashboard.stripe.com/account/payouts) in your settings.

 You'll need to have [Node.js](http://nodejs.org) >= 7.x and [MongoDB](http://mongodb.org) installed to run this app.

-### Getting Started
+### Getting started

 Install dependencies using npm (or yarn):